Quamina alternatives and similar packages

 Fast pattern-matching library

-Quamina provides APIs to create an interface called a Matcher, add multiple patterns to it, and then query JSON blobs called events to discover which of the patterns match the fields in the event.
+Quamina implements a data type that has APIs to create an instance and add multiple Patterns to it, and then query data objects called Events to discover which of the Patterns match the fields in the Event.

 Patterns